VanitaDhanagar/btp-kyma-day2-operations/documentation/cicd/create-webhook/README.md

    ![](./images/06-webhook-05a.png)

-* Either note down the payload URL and the secret or leave the window open, as we need these values for the webhook configuration.
+* Either note down the payload URL leave the window open, as we will need this value for the webhook configuration.

    ![](./images/06-webhook-05.png)